Armsy3-26/armsy326-terminal-music-player/README.md

 ## armsy326-terminal-music-player
-A python terminal music player.Amateurish though it gets shit done.
+A python terminal music player.Amateurish though it gets work done.

 **How to run it.**\
 **1.**\